ideahq/docker-flags/README.md

 The previous developer implemented this feature, but there are a couple of problems.

 Please find and fix them.
-Also, feel free to add any additions you think would improve the app.
+Also, feel free to add any additions you think would improve the app in any way.

 ## Bonus Task - Round Table Plan